Timeless-zfqi/AS-DMF-framework/README.md

 zeek-flowmeter
 alipy
 ```
-3. How to get them:
+3. Others
-Please refer to the _import.txt_
+For other packets used in the experiment, please refer to _impot.txt_
 ## Dataset and feature extraction
 You can run this module in _Data pre-processing.ipyn_.
 Details are shown below: